Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 Understanding Gentle Parenting

-So, it's not just a passing trend; it has stood the test of time and proven its worth through rigorous research.
+So, it's not just a passing trend; it has stood the test of time and shown its worth through rigorous research.
 And you can learn all about it in the free little handbook available for download at the bottom of this blog.

 Building Baby’s Independence and Self-Efficacy